cmuparlay/pbbsbench/docs/benchmarks/comparisonSort.md

 ### Input and Output File Formats

-The input and output data need to be in the sequence file format, both with the same element type.
-The output file must be in sorted order with respect to the given comparison function.
+The input and output data need to be in the [sequence file format](../fileFormats/sequence.html), both with the same element type, which can be pairs

+The output file
+must be in sorted order with respect to the given comparison function.